PrestaShop/docs/webservice/tutorials/create-product-az.md

 ---
-title: Create a product from A to Z with the Webservices
+title: Create a product from start to finish with Webservices
-menuTitle: Product from A to Z
+menuTitle: Creating a product - complete guide
 weight: 6
 ---

-# Create a product from A to Z with the Webservices
+# Create a product from start to finish with Webservices

-In this guide, we will show you how to handle the creation and manipulation of a `Product`, and its dependencies, from the Webservices.
+This guide will demonstrate how to create and manipulate a `Product` and its dependencies from the Webservices.

-We will first create a `Supplier` and a `Manufacturer`.
-Secondly, we will create a `Category` to put our `Product` in.
+Firstly, we will generate a "Supplier" and a "Manufacturer".
+Secondly, we will establish a "Category" to organize our "Product".

-From this point, we will be able to add the `Product`.

-When the `Product` will be added, we will add some `Stocks`, upload an `Image`, and manage some multi-language content.
+Once the `Product` is added, we'll include some `Stocks`, upload an `Image`, and handle multi-language content.

-We will illustrate those examples [with a Postman Collection]({{<relref "/8/webservice/tutorials/testing-webservice-postman">}}), that you can download and run against your own's PrestaShop Webservices.
+We will illustrate those examples [with a Postman Collection]({{<relref "/8/webservice/tutorials/testing-webservice-postman">}}), that you can download and run against your own PrestaShop Webservices.

 [Download the Postman Collection](https://github.com/PrestaShop/webservice-postman-examples/blob/main/demo_product_az.json)

 ## Create a Supplier and Manufacturer

-Altough optional, having `Manufacturer` and `Supplier` will help managing your stock and business.
+Although optional, having both `Manufacturer` and `Supplier` information will assist in managing your stock and business efficiently.

 You have to send a request for each `Manufacturer` and `Supplier` to the Webservices before creating your `Product`.

 ### Create a Manufacturer

-Send a `POST` request to `/api/manufacturers` with this body:
+Send a `POST` request to `/api/manufacturers` with the following body:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>